Lady Kinvara Balfour: As playwright

-After drama school, Balfour has devoted herself in writing.
-Her first and best known play Dazed & Abused premiered at the Edinburgh Festival Fringe in 2004, where it was sold out during its three-week run.
+Balfour's first play Dazed & Abused premiered at the Edinburgh Festival Fringe in 2004.
 It later transferred to London and New York where Diane von Fürstenberg made her studio theatre available for the production.
-In 2008, Kinvara attended the Royal Court Theatre's Creative Writers Programme after which she conceived her second play, After Invisible.
+In 2008, Kinvara attended the Royal Court Theatre's Creative Writers Programme after which she wrote her second play, After Invisible.

-Balfour has also acted in the Oscar-nominated short film Cashback and the short film Away We Stay.
-In 2013, she performed in immersive theatre phenomenon You Me Bum Bum Train.
+Balfour has also acted in the short films Cashback and Away We Stay.
+In 2013, she performed in an immersive theatre show You Me Bum Bum Train.

 Balfour is an ambassador for London's Royal Court Theatre.

 As editor and writer

 At 17, Balfour won the Lloyd's Fashion Challenge, a competition in fashion design, out of 30,000 entries nationwide, as judged by Vivienne Westwood.
 Balfour went on to assist Westwood in her design studio.
 Balfour then joined British couturier Tomasz Starzewski, whose clients included Diana, Princess of Wales and Sarah, Duchess of York.
-She has also worked for Norman Hartnell, the British couture house which made both the wedding dress and coronation gowns for Queen Elizabeth II.
+She has also worked for Norman Hartnell, a British couture house.

-After university, Kinvara worked as fashion assistant at Conde Nast.
-Her appointment as Style Editor at the Saturday Telegraph Magazine followed.

-In 2004, Balfour was appointed London Editor for US web phenomenon DailyCandy.com by owner, entrepreneur Robert Pittman.
-She launched the brand internationally to mass acclaim.
+In 2004, Balfour was appointed London Editor for US website DailyCandy.com by owner, entrepreneur Robert Pittman.
 In 2008, DailyCandy.com was acquired by US media giant Comcast for a reported $125million.
 In 2012, Balfour launched a digital blog platform for Time Out under new ownership by Peter Dubens.
-In January 2014, Balfour became Founding Partner of new tech start-up StyleCard, a fashion and lifestyle website 'which features cool, new things and provides exclusive offers on the best of those things'.
+In January 2014, Balfour became Founding Partner of new tech start-up StyleCard, a fashion and lifestyle website.